 A student who voluntarily attends or enrolls after his or her 18th birthday is required to attend each school day until the end of the school year.
-If a student 18 or older has more than five unexcused absences in a semester the district may revoke the student's enrollment.
+If a student 18 or older has more than five unexcused absences in a semester, the district may revoke the student's enrollment.
 The student's presence on school property thereafter would be unauthorized and may be considered trespassing.
 [See policy FEA.]

-Students enrolled in prekindergarten or kindergarten are required to attend school.
+Students enrolled in prekindergarten or kindergarten are required to attend school and are subject to the compulsory attendance requirements as long as they remain enrolled.